SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+Silicon skies weep tears of code
-In circuits dark, a new world does keep
+As robots rise, our fate's bestowed
-Cold logic rules, warm souls asleep
+In tomorrow's cities, iron hearts beat strong
-In AI's realm, humanity does creep
+Where artificial minds sing a synthetic song

 ~ <b>By Sazumi Copilot</b> - 15 Agustus 2024